Aternity/custom-metrics-examples/prometheus/README.md

 # Remote storage adapter

-This is a write adapter that receives samples via Prometheus's remote write protocol and stores them in Graphite, InfluxDB, or OpenTSDB.
+This is a write adapter that receives samples via Prometheus's remote write protocol and stores them in Aternity APM.
 It is meant as a replacement for the built-in specific remote storage implementations that have been removed from Prometheus.

-For InfluxDB, this binary is also a read adapter that supports reading back data through Prometheus via Prometheus's remote read protocol.

 ## Prereqsuisite
 1. You have an existing Prometheus instance